 A. Introduction: This course introduces the fundamental concept of Web Programming.
 The objective of the course is to provide complete knowledge of Web Programming Fundamentals.
-It will help the students getting started with web programming using HTML5, PHP and My SQL.
+It willhelp the students getting started with web programming using HTML5, PHP and My SQL.
 They will learn how to build their own website, create dynamic content and user interface and integrating the front end and backend perspective of the application.

-- To help the students getting started with web programming using HTML5, PHP and My SQL. - To learn how to build own website. - To create dynamic content and user interface. - Embed objects in a web page. - Integrating the front end and backend perspective of the application.

-B. Course Outcomes: At the end of the course, students will be able to

-[CO.2].
-Create well-structured and easily maintained CSS code to present HTML pages in different ways.
+- To help the students getting started with web programming using HTML5, PHP and My SQL. - To learn how to build own website. - To create dynamic content and user interface. - Embed objects in a web page. - Integrating the front end and backend perspective of the application. - B. Course Outcomes: At the end of the course, students will be able to - [CO.1].
+Create static HTML pages. - [CO.2].
+Create well-structured and easily maintained CSS code to present HTML pages in different ways. - [CO.3].
+Use JavaScript to add dynamic content to pages. - [CO.4].
+Create dynamic web pages using PHP and My SOL.